Skip to Content

 Joseph is a Chartered Certified Accountant, and a senior lecturer in finance and accounting at the University of West London.
 He has over 50 years of experience in senior roles within finance and accounting.
 He served as Chief Financial Officer for a hotel and property management group operating throughout the United States and Mexico and as Finance Director for a Japanese Group operating in London.

-He was engaged by the Musical Museum as the Charities auditor in 2010 and subsequently served as the Museum's Independent examiner and financial advisor until 2020 when Joseph sold his accountancy practice.
-Joseph joined the board of trustees in May 2023 and has been overseeing the finance and accounting functions of the Museum since that time.
+He was engaged by the Musical Museum as the Charities auditor in 2010 and subsequently served as the Museum's Independent Examiner and Financial Advisor until 2020 when Joseph sold his accountancy practice.
+Joseph joined the board of trustees in 2023, overseeing all our finance and accounting functions.

 Adrian Church